 [C] This symbol notes that a bus, ferry, or train line accepts the Clipper transit cards used by Oakland and San Francisco area commuters.

-Clipper users should be aware that their cards allow access to transit networks extending up to 100 miles from the bay.
+Clipper users should be aware that their cards (or mobile phone wallets) allow access to transit networks extending up to 100 miles from the central bay area.
 But, Clipper users should also be aware that different transit services have different "tag" rules (ie, tag card on entry, vs tag on both entry and exit), which they will be punished for failing to anticipate.
 CalTrain, Golden Gate Regional, and some of the ferries are especially likely to fine you for not tagging off.
 Check here, and ask, and keep asking, if your driver and fellow passengers seem unaware that the rules are not always the same.

 Other than that, Clipper is better than home cooking, in my view.